jkru3/resumes/README.md

 # TODO:
+- get resumes to build to the right dir
+- have resume naming work in .vscode
+- icon height
+- colons
 - remove bolds
 - fix project hyphen
-- Classes in education section
-- GPA: order